 The value of your benefit is not the same as the total contributions made on your behalf.
-It is the value of all the months of pension you earned based on the formula shown in the section "Calculating your pension", for your estimated lifetime based on statistical mortality studies.
+It is the value of all the months of pension you earned based on statistical mortality studies.

 Once the plan administrator is advised of a death, they send a statement outlining the benefit and the options to the spouse or beneficiary on file.